Transfer Students

 The Associate Degree for Transfer (ADT), also known as the Degree with a Guarantee, is a transfer pathway articulated between California Community Colleges (CCC), the California State University (CSU), and participating AICCU institutions.
 A college student, graduating with an Associate in Arts for Transfer (AA-T) or an Associate in Science for Transfer (AS-T) in one of the 36 ADT majors, is guaranteed admission, at junior standing, to complete their degree.

-What Does an ADT to an AICCU mean?
+What Does the ADT to AICCU mean?

 The ADT Commitment is the Independent California College and University sector’s adaptation of the ADT pathway.
 While similar to the CSU ADT, there are also some differences due to the independent nature of the state’s nonprofit institutions: